 As you determine the width of the weft, cut it in order to make smaller pieces that fit your head perfectly.
 There are no set rules on how much to put in and where.
 Just make sure that it’s camouflaged correctly.

 - You also need to check so each extension is the right length.
-Measure them next your strands and cut them if they’re too long.
+Measure them next to your strands and cut them if they’re too long.

 Gluing the Wefts

 - Assuming you have prepared your wefts, it’s time to proceed with the gluing.
-The glue that’s often used is either a latex or keratin-based glue, both of which work great.
+The glue that’s often used is either latex or keratin-based glue, both of which work great.
 Do not use any other type of glue that is not suitable for hair.
 That could have very bad consequences for your strands, scalp, and extensions!

 - Part your hair from the middle of one ear to another.
 Now, clip the top part using an alligator clip.
 You should have a thin layer of hair on the bottom and that’s where the first extension will go.